taligentx/dscKeybusInterface/README.md

       * `appendPartition()` in example sketches simplifies adding partition numbers to messages
   - New: Handle `*1 bypass/re-activate` used to change stay/away mode while armed
   - Updated: Expanded partition state processing to improve panel state detection at startup
-  - Updated: Removed checking for exit delay in Homebridge sketches
   - Deprecated: `handlePanel()` is now `loop()`
   - Deprecated: `writeReady` has been moved into the library and is no longer needed in the sketch.
   - Bugfix: Resolved `Homebridge-MQTT` sketch not handling HomeKit target states